jpritcha3-14/sudoku-image-solver/README.md

     - Classifier (random forest) has been trained on ~900 numbers parsed from images gathered from the internet.
 Cross validated accuracy for digit recogintion is around 98%.
 Will continue to gather images to improve classifier.

 - **Solve the Sudoku puzzle**
-	- In progress!
-The solvePuzzle.py script solves a Sudoku puzzle represented as numpy ndarray using a brute force backtracking method.
+	- ~~The solvePuzzle.py script solves a Sudoku puzzle represented as numpy ndarray using a brute force backtracking method.
 This method is not viable for less constrained puzzles and takes too long.
-Logic needs improvemnet to solve more difficult puzzles.
+Logic needs improvemnet to solve more difficult puzzles.~~
+    - Complete!
+Adapted code from [Peter Norvig's excellent post on the problem](https://norvig.com/sudoku.html) to rewrite the Sudoku solver.
+The new algorithm uses a recursive search in conjunction with constraint propogation to limit the scope of the solution search.

 - **Overlay the solution to the puzzle on the original image**
 	- Complete!